HenriqueOliveiraFerraz/prototypes-ts/README.md

 type Locale = 'pt-BR' | undefined;
 ```

-### then use any of the functions from the exported interfaces
+### Then use any of the functions from the exported interfaces

 ```ts
 declare global {